 Life messages: 1) We need to look for Jesus in unlikely places and persons.
 During the Christmas season we, like the Magi, must give our most precious gift, our lives, to Jesus.
 We will learn to discover Him in the most unlikely places and in the most distasteful people –- in those who live in suffering or in distress, in poverty or in fear.
 The message of Christmas is that we can truly find Jesus if we look in the right places –- in the streets, in the slums, in the asylums, in the orphanages, in the nursing homes –- starting in our own homes, workplaces and town.
 We need to look for Him in people that we might otherwise ignore: the homeless, the sick, the addicts, the unpleasant people, the rebels, or the people of different culture and lifestyle from us.
 True Christmas is about celebrating the coming of God among the poor, the homeless and the disadvantaged, with a message of hope and liberation for these sufferers in our world.
 It is about our responsibility to be part of that liberating process.
 It is about working to remove from our world the shameful blot of poverty, discrimination and exploitation that is the lot of too many in our environment of prosperity.
 God challenges us to be like the shepherds who overcame their fear in order to seek out Jesus, or like the Wise Men who traveled a long distance to find Him.
 Then we will have the true experience of Christmas – the joy of the Savior.

-2) We need to allow the Savior to be reborn in our lives.
-Let us remember the famous lines of Alexander Pope: “What do I profit if Jesus is born in thousands of cribs all over the world during this Christmas, but is not born in my heart?”
-Let us allow Him to be reborn in our lives during Christmas 2019 and every day of the New Year 2020.
+2) We need to allow the Savior to be reborn in our lives. .
+Let us humbly admit the truth with the German mystic Angelus Silesius “Christ could be born a thousand times in Bethlehem – but all in vain until He is born in me.”( https://en.wikiquote.org/wiki/Angelus_Silesius).
+So, let us allow Him to be reborn in our lives during Christmas 2021 and every day of the New Year 2022.
 How should we prepare for Christ’s rebirth in our daily lives?
 As a first step, John the Baptist urges us to repent daily of our sins and to renew our lives by leveling the hills of pride and selfishness, by filling up the valleys of impurity, and by straightening the crooked paths of hatred.
 Our second step in preparing for Christ’s rebirth in our daily lives is to cultivate the spirit of sacrifice and humility.
 It was by sacrifice that the shepherds of Bethlehem and the Magi were able to find the Savior.
 They were humble enough to see God in the Child in the manger.
 We, too, can experience Jesus by sharing Him with others, just as God shared His Son with us.
 Let us remember that the angels wished peace on earth only to those able to receive that peace, those who possessed the good will and largeness of heart to share Jesus our Savior with others in love, kindness, mercy, forgiveness and humble service.